Warning: technical jargon ahead

 Raynaud’s syndrome reduces blood circulation in affected fingers or limbs.
 The loss can be so severe that the fingers turn white, blue, or red and may lead to gangrene.
 The blood circulation does not appear to be regulated to maintain a low temperature as with typical CRPS.
 Link to External Information (5)

 PhotoMed’s Triple 2 Algorithm suggests that therapy be applied to points about the neck.
-Our neurologist advisor looks for a pupillary response to tell her when the patient begins to respond.
+Our neurologist advisors look for a pupillary response to tell when the patient begins to respond.
 The low initial temperatures of the affected extremities and low blood circulation delays the observation of a warming response.

 “Sarah’s” middle finger occasionally went cold and turned white.
 She reported that the problem usually occurred after using gardening clippers.